ombulabs/blog/_posts/2020-09-17-using-tettra.md

 In order to make sure our knowledge base doesn't get out of order with too many categories and folders, we have a procedure in place to add new categories.

-Whenenver a team member wants to add a new category to the knowledge base or remove a category from it, they can create a suggestion and assign it to the knowledge base admin, who'll make sure the suggestion is addressed.
+Whenever a team member wants to add a new category to the knowledge base or remove a category from it, they can create a suggestion and assign it to the knowledge base admin, who'll make sure the suggestion is addressed.

 If a new category is created or an existing one is removed, the Knowledge Base Structure page also needs to be updated to reflect it.